starchglazer/shell/README.md

 # shell

-My shell configuration made with Quickshell to be used in Wayland Compositors and/or tiling window managers such as Hyprland, Sway, etc.
+My work-in-progress shell configuration made with [Quickshell](https://quickshell.outfoxxed.me) to be used in Wayland Compositors and/or tiling window managers such as Hyprland, Swayfx/Sway, etc.

 ## Overview